-TORONTO, ONTARIO--(Marketwire - July 28, 2011) - Today, on behalf of Canada's Minister of Natural Resources, the Honourable Joe Oliver, Mark Adler, Member of Parliament for York Centre, and Ted Opitz, Member of Parliament for Etobicoke Centre, announced that the Government of Canada, through Sustainable Development Technology Canada (SDTC), will invest $7 million for clean technology projects in Ontario.
+TORONTO, ONTARIO--(Marketwire - Feb.
+15, 2013) - On behalf of Canada's Minister of Natural Resources, the Honourable Joe Oliver, Bernard Trottier, Member of Parliament for Etobicoke-Lakeshore, announced today that the Government of Canada, through Sustainable Development Technology Canada (SDTC), will make important investments in three clean technology projects in Ontario.

-These projects are among 17 new clean technology projects being supported today across Canada through an investment of $53 million from SDTC's SD Tech Fund™.
+These projects, in which the federal government is investing more than $9 million, are part of 23 new clean technology projects being supported today across Canada through an investment of $61.8 million from SDTC's SD Tech Fund™.
 This fund is helping realize the commercialization of clean technology in many sectors of the economy including agriculture, transportation, mining and energy.

 Today's announcement includes investments of:

-- $2 million to Solantro Semiconductor Corp. in Ottawa for a solar technology project;
+- $2 million to Solar Ship in Toronto for a hybrid cargo aircraft technology project;

-- $1.6 million to Azule Fuel Inc. in Sarnia for a biodiesel technology project;
+- $399,123 to Yava Technologies in Etobicoke for a mineral separation technology project; and,

-Sustainable Development Technology Canada's SD Tech Fund™ has supported more than 220 projects and allocated $548 million, generating more than $1.3 billion in leveraged funds.
+Over the past ten years, Sustainable Development Technology Canada's SD Tech Fund™ has supported more than 245 projects and allocated $592 million.